-HUC is steeped in history and is the successor to some very ancient charities, all established by residents of Hammersmith for those in need.
+The Charity is steeped in history and is the successor to some very ancient charities, all established by residents of Hammersmith for those in need.
 The first almshouse was built in 1634 by Dr Thomas Iles.
 The Charity is also the guardian of funds left to it from 1618 onwards for the relief of poverty.
-Of the 18 legacies that the charity administers, 13 were left to HUC for the relief of poverty and 5 were for the almshouses.
+Of the 18 legacies that the charity administers, 13 were left to the Charity for the relief of poverty and 5 were for the almshouses.

-Today's charity is a non-profit making organisation and is run in accordance with its Governing Instrument, a Scheme from the Charity Commissioners dated 14 July 1992.
+Today's charity is a non-profit making organisation and is run in accordance with its

+Governing Instrument, a Scheme from the Charity Commissioners dated 14 July 1992.

-HUC has two main charitable activities:
+The Charity has two main activities: